Science on Display

 We recognize that the workplace for science is not just the office space but also the lab itself.
 Separated by spatial and environmental controls, and by safety and technical features, both lab and office must be designed both individually and together, as the occupants are one in the same and must collaborate closely.

 This broader, functional requirement for science has changed the designer’s approach to the research environment, demanding that every principle of workplace theory — behavior and design — be examined through a lens far more focused on human performance than on real estate, style, or traditional benchmarks.
-The cost of constructing lab environments can be 3 to 10 times the cost of office environments, forcing a careful assessment of not only design features but also square footage efficiencies, program, and solutions through the lens of economic value.
+The cost of constructing lab environments can be 3 to 10 times the cost of office environments, forcing a careful assessment of not only design features but also square footage efficiencies, programs, and solutions through the lens of economic value.

 Perkins+Will has been at the forefront of designing research environments for more than 35 years, working with more than 100 biotechnology companies and institutes on over 2 million square feet in the Cambridge area alone.
 We have seen the evolution in programming, planning, and design applied to all scales of enterprise, from startups to global pharmaceutical companies.
 We have also been fortunate to work for nearly two decades with one of the industry leaders in novel therapeutics, Takeda Oncology Company.